 The Pediatric Surgery service at MassGeneral Hospital for Children is an international referral center for the complete spectrum of general and thoracic pediatric and neonatal surgical services.

 Contact the Pediatric Surgery Service at: 617-726-0270

 A dermoid cyst is a pocket or hole under the skin.
 It contains tissue normally found in the outer layers of the skin.
 This might be hair follicles, oil, and sweat glands.
 Oil and sweat collect inside the cyst, causing it to get larger.

 A dermoid cyst may appear at birth or soon after.
 But often it is not seen until years later.
 Dermoid cysts are usually found on the head, neck, or face.
 They can also occur on other parts of the body.

-What causes a dermoid cyst?A dermoid cyst is present from birth (congenital).
+What causes a dermoid cyst in a child?A dermoid cyst is present from birth (congenital).
 It happens when the skin layers do not grow together as they should during the early stages of an embryo’s development.

-What are the symptoms of a dermoid cyst?
+What are the symptoms of a dermoid cyst in a child?

 A dermoid cyst looks like a small lump under the skin.
 The skin over the lump can easily be moved.
 The lump may be skin-colored, or may have a slight blue color.